ayazhankadessova/python-bit/README.md

 4. how to select Programmes?
 5. How to store Weekly courses? -> mdx ?
 6. mobile nav
+7. [x]how to connect to socket?
-7. how to connect to socket?
+8. [] how to connect teachers and students to web socket?

 create dummy frontend for virtual classroom 4. select 1 programme for 1 classroom and start a virtual classroom